Darren Star: Early life

 Darren Star was born to a Jewish family in Potomac, Maryland.
 His mother was a freelance writer and his father was an orthodontist.
 He attended Winston Churchill High School and UCLA where he studied English and Creative Writing.

 Career

-He created the television series Beverly Hills, 90210 based on his own high school experiences and Melrose Place, and he was the creator and a writer for the HBO series Sex and the City.
+He created the television series Beverly Hills, 90210 based on his own high school experiences, and Melrose Place, and he was the creator and a writer for the HBO series Sex and the City.

 He also worked on Central Park West (1995), Grosse Pointe (2000), The $treet (2000), Miss Match (2003), Kitchen Confidential (2005), Runaway (2006) and Cashmere Mafia (2008).
 He was the producer of Sex and the City: The Movie, which was released in 2008, and its sequel Sex and the City 2, which was released in 2010.

 In 2002, he was the recipient of the Austin Film Festival's Outstanding Television Writer Award.
 He sits on the board of directors of Project Angel Food.
 In 2020, he signed a deal with ViacomCBS.

 Personal life

-Star is openly gay.
+Star is gay.
 He has residences in New York City and Los Angeles.